DJSaunders1997/blockbuster/README.md

 4. Enter the number of pages you want to generate in the text box and click the "Generate Blockbusters" button.
 5. The PDF file with the generated game sheets will be downloaded automatically.
 ## Project structure
+Azure Web Apps requites the flask app to be named app.py, and there to be a requirements.txt both in the home directory.
 The project consists of the following files:
 - `app.py`: This file contains the Flask app that serves the HTML pages and generates the PDF file.
 - `blockbusters.py`: This file contains the Python script that generates the hexagonal grids and randomized letters.